-The kitchen area, on the offside of the vehicle, comprises a Spinflo cooker, which has three gas hobs, a single 230V AC electric hotplate and a storage cupboard below.
-Adjacent to this is a stainless steel sink and drainer concealed by a glass lid, which may be used as a chopping board.
-The sink is fed by a mixer tap mounted to the left of the sink.
-A small waste bin with glass lid is fitted to the right of the sink.
-Beneath the sink/drainer there is a cupboard which gives access to storage space, including a separate cutlery drawer.
-This cupboard also houses the red gas isolation taps for each appliance.
+The kitchen area, on the offside rear of the vehicle, comprises a Spinflo cooker, which has three gas hobs, a single 230V AC electric hotplate and a storage cupboard below.
+This cupboard also houses the red isolation taps for each gas appliance.
 For explanation of the symbols on each tap, please refer to page 7-8.